feerglas/a11y-automated-tests/EXPLANATIONS.md

 *Goal*: Identify and fix common accessibility issues.

 *How*: A lot of rulesets in WCAG can be re-written as programmatic conditions.
 For example: `UL-elements may only contain LI-elements as direct children.`.
+It is pretty easy to traverse the DOM tree with JavaScript and check if this condition is met or not.

 These conditions can then be used to create assertions in automated test frameworks like Playwright.

 *Recommendation*: Use it either with test content or on live pages.